Have a sneak peek at Chaos and Resurrection–the sequel to Chara’s Promise! Shhh. Don’t tell anyone that it’s here

 Earth reference date, October 12, 2134.

-Tyler Allen, the Prime Minister of the Commonwealth of American States, walked through the open doors of the Cabinet Room and strode quickly to his place at the head of the table.
-He stood silently for a minute to his thoughts.
-Then he sat down, took a deep breath and said with a weary voice, “Alright, ladies and gentlemen, let’s start around the table.
+Tyler Allen, Prime Minister of the Commonwealth of American States, walked through the open doors of the Cabinet Room and strode quickly to his place at the head of the table.
+He was two meters tall with salt and pepper hair and steel grey eyes that could stare straight to the soul of anyone he met.
+He stood behind his seat silently for a minute gathering his thoughts.
+Then he sat down, took a deep breath and said with a weary but commanding voice, “Alright, ladies and gentlemen, let’s start around the table.
 What’s today’s bad news?”
 Ann, you’re up first.”

 “Yes, sir,” replied Anna Clay, the Domestic Security Minister.
 “It was a rough night.
 We had bombings in Philadelphia and Chicago and the riots in New York are threatening to spill out of Brooklyn and into Manhattan.
-The borough police and the DDF are containing the situation but, unless we give them some tactical latitude, temporary containment is all we can expect of them.”
+The borough police and the DDF are containing the situation but, unless we give them some tactical latitude, temporary containment is all we can expect.”

 “What kind of ‘tactical latitude’?”
 Allen asked cautiously.